ayoayco/blog/_posts/2018-06-13-ubuntu-quick-dev-setup.md

 permalink: "/ubuntu-dev-setup"
 description: "In this post I go through how I quickly setup an Ubuntu machine for development"
 keywords: ""
-image: "git-github.jpg"
+image: "ubuntu-dev-setup.jpg"
 image-attrib: ""
 ---

-Whenever I get a new Ubuntu machine I intend to use for development, I go through so many articles around the web just so I can install everything I need.
+Whenever I get a new Ubuntu machine I intend to use for development, I go through so many articles around the Web just so I can install everything I need.
 This is because I work on several projects using different technologies.

-So I decided to write this article for quickly setting up all I need on a new Ubuntu for development.
+So I decided to write this article for quickly setting up all I need on a new Ubuntu.
 Following these steps will enable you to quickly setup Node.js, Python, and Jekyll (Ruby). <!--more-->

 If you need instructions on how to setup the technologies separately, this article is not for you.
 Feel free to come back later to check for the separate posts I will be writing for Node.js, Python, and Ruby.

-## 3 Steps: Quickly setup Node.js, Python, and Ruby on your new Ubuntu machine:
+## 3 Steps: Quickly Setup Node.js, Python, and Ruby on Your New Ubuntu Machine

-1. Open a terminal, and type this to download the .deb installer of nodejs 8
+1. Open a terminal, and type the following to download the .deb installer of nodejs 8
 ```bash
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 ```